Instructional Practices

 WF1932000 hero

-Many teaching strategies work for any classroom, no matter what the age of the students or the subject.
-When a teacher implements a combination of effective teaching strategies, their students have more opportunities to perform better in class.
+Many teaching strategies can work for any classroom, no matter the age of the students or the subject.
+But when a teacher implements a combination of effective teaching strategies, their students have the opportunity to understand concepts from multiple perspectives, leading to a more comprehensive grasp of the subject matter.
+Let’s take a look at some best teaching practices that you may want to add to your repertoire.

 When presenting a new subject to your class, it helps to include a demonstration.
 While some students will be able to grasp a new concept by hearing the information alone, others will prefer to see it.